 - 1. Before you start, set your own weather limits based on your level of training and experience.
 If needs be, ask your instructor to help you complete this process.
 Note: as time progresses and you gain more experience, you can push these limits out little by little. - 2.
-Access ALL the required forecast and observational data for the planned flight from MetFlight (including the additional products as described in 8.52.2 (a) above, and in detail in 8.52.4 below). - 3.
-Take note of forecast and observed: - 4.
-Precipitation - 5.
-Visibility reductions - 6.
-Turbulence en-route - 7.
-Cloud bases and amounts - 8.
-Compare these weather variables with your own personal weather limits, and against the MSA values noted on your navigation chart. - 9.
+Access ALL the required forecast and observational data for the planned flight from gopreflight (including the additional products as described in 8.52.2 (a) above, and in detail in 8.52.4 below). - 3.
+Take note of forecast and observed: - a.
+Precipitation - b.
+Visibility reductions - c.
+Turbulence en-route - d.
+Cloud bases and amounts - 4.
+Compare these weather variables with your own personal weather limits, and against the MSA values noted on your navigation chart. - 5.
 Use local knowledge to help you make a go/no-go decision.
-ASK your instructor or some other knowledgeable person for advice (but don't rely solely on that advice). - 10.
-It is a good idea at this stage to make a few notes regarding any possible problems you could possibly encounter weather-wise during the flight. - 11.
-Use the forecast winds to plan fuel consumption, and plan alternates for any unexpected poor weather encountered and for refuelling purposes if needed. - 12.
+ASK your instructor or some other knowledgeable person for advice (but do not rely solely on that advice). - 6.
+It is a good idea at this stage to make a few notes regarding any possible problems you could possibly encounter weather-wise during the flight. - 7.
+Use the forecast winds to plan fuel consumption, and plan alternates for any unexpected poor weather encountered and for refuelling purposes if needed. - 8.
 Make a mental or written note to continually monitor the weather, both ahead of, and behind you, and be prepared to terminate the flight at any stage.